dart-lang/language/working/augmentation-libraries/feature-specification.md

 An augmentation that replaces the body of a function may also want to preserve and run the code of the augmented declaration (hence the name "augmentation").
 It may want to run its own code before the augmented code, after it, or both.
 To support that, we allow a new expression syntax inside the "bodies" of augmenting declarations (function bodies, constructor bodies, and variable initializers).
 Inside an expression in an augmenting member declaration, the identifier `augmented` can be used to refer to the augmented function, getter, or setter body, or variable initializer.
-This is a contextual reserved word within `augment` declarations, and has no special meaning outside of that context.
+This is a contextual reserved word within `augment` function or variable declarations, and has no special meaning outside of that context.
 See the next section for a full specification of what `augmented` means, and how it must be used, in the various contexts.

 *Note that within an augmenting member declaration, a reference to a member by the same name refers to the final version of the member (and not the one